 The term of any bridge loan should mirror the expected timing of repayment.
 The term of the facility has a bearing on pricing (the shorter the bridge, the lower the notional cost).
 Also, setting a reasonable term tied to an exit serves to focus attention on executing whatever is best-land necessary to effect payout.
 Circumstances can often conspire to create delays, and even the best-laid plans are vulnerable to change.
 This is perhaps the best argument to be made for dealing with a recognized commercial finance company versus “family and friends.”

 A commercial finance company typically has the resources to grant an extension.
 And a general inclination to do so on commercially reasonable terms.
 The ability to seek accommodation of this sort is of great importance to any business owner.
 Such is true even in situations where timely repayment seems assured at the outset.

 Bridge Loan Summary

-A bridge is defined as a structure supporting a pathway over an obstacle.
+A common definition for a bridge is that it is a structure supporting a pathway over an obstacle.
 Bridge financing from BusinessCash.com, properly executed, can be a pathway to an unexpected opportunity for growth and continued business success.